-Г Τ A S Т U V 1 C Are there any disconnections between codes and maps?
-Other relevant codes/provisions Other observations: Clatskonie NA 9-9C-10.B.1 - Within fifty feet (50') of any protected water resources, excavation and vegetation removal shall be prohibited on slopes of twenty five percent (25%) or greater in slide hazard areas, with exceptions.
-City code sites specific report and maps for flood insurance requirements as well as Significant Wetland and Riparian Corridors, so a similar provision could be added for landslide susceptibility maps.
-They also contain more detailed provisions for these mapped areas.
-(Chapter 9, Articles B and C) 9 1 0 Clatskanie NA Page 71, Action 2: City plan includes 'Define and map those locations within the urban growth boundary and the existing city limits that are known or suspect to be subject to natural disasters and hazards such as floods, slides and subsidence, and the like.
-1 Cornelius There are no other major hazards (other than floods) in Cornelius.
+A S Т U 1 What are the connections between the landslide code info and the other codes?
+Are there any disconnections between codes and maps?
+Other relevant codes/provisions Other observations: NA 9-9C-10.B.1 - Within fifty feet (50') of any protected water resources, excavation and vegetation removal shall be prohibited on slopes of twenty five percent (25%) or greater in slide hazard areas, with exceptions.
+City code sites specific report and maps for flood ins Corridors, so a similar provision could be added for I provisions for these mapped areas.
+(Chapter 9, Artic 9 NA Page 71, Action 2: City plan includes 'Define and map 10 those locations within the urban growth boundary and the existing city limits that are known or suspect to be subject to natural disasters and hazards such as floods, slides and subsidence, and the like.
+11 Cornelius There are no other major hazards (other than floods) in Cornelius.
 The 1974 plan shows there are no major slope areas greater than five percent in the area.
-Soils are primarily Class I-V, and erosion hazards are very low because the area is so flat.
-Cornelius According to Cornelius comprehensive plan, besides flooding, there are not other major hazards in Cornelius.
-Therefore, the city defers to the Uniform Building Code for safety regulations and standards.
-18.195.210 - "Undevelopable area" means an area that cannot be used practicably for a habitable structure because of natural conditions, such as slopes exceeding 20 percent in a direction greater than 45 degrees east or west of true south or severe topographic relief.
+Soils are primarily Class I-IV, and erosion hazards are very low because the area is so flat.
+11 Cornelius 18.160.020.D.1 - Shade point adjustment for Solar panels can be altered based on soil instability.
+According to Cornelius comprehensive plan, besides Therefore, the city defers to the Uniform Building Co 18.195.210 - "Undevelopable area" means an area t natural conditions, such as slopes exceeding 20 perc south or severe topographic relief.
 Durham No LS Maps 3.2.4.1 - Common open space required for all developments should avoid geologic hazards.
-Landslides and mitigation thereof are not directly referenced in the city code.
+Landslides and mitigation thereof are not directly re 13